 Tax Withholdings and Refunds

 If you get to the end of your lengthy Form 1040 and you have overpaid your taxes through your withholdings, you’ve loaned your money to the federal government at 0% interest.
 That’s not a great short-term investment strategy.
+Check out these options instead.

 In this situation, it’s important to update your withholdings on your W-4 to make sure you don’t have the same over withholding issue again for the current tax year.
 The IRS has a Tax Withholding Estimator that can help you figure out what adjustments you need to make based on your predicted income for this year and the income and taxes you’ve already earned and had withheld so far.

 If your income is more variable as a business owner or self-employed individual, the IRS requires you to pay quarterly tax estimates so that you don’t get hammered with a huge bill at the end of the year, which can cause high penalties and fees.
+Learn more about side gig finances here.

 Quarterly Estimated Taxes